Pete Maravich: Early life

 Maravich was born to Peter "Press" Maravich (1915–1987) and Helen Gravor Maravich (1925–1974) in Aliquippa, a steel town in Beaver County in western Pennsylvania, near Pittsburgh.
 Maravich amazed his family and friends with his basketball abilities from an early age.
 He enjoyed a close but demanding father-son relationship that motivated him toward achievement and fame in the sport.
 Maravich's father was the son of Serbian immigrants and a professional player–turned-coach.
 He showed his son the fundamentals starting when Pete was seven years old.
 Obsessively, young Maravich spent hours practicing ball control tricks, passes, head fakes, and long-range shots.

+While Maravich was in junior high, his father was head basketball coach at Clemson University.
+Once a classmate bet Maravich five dollars that he could not spin the ball on his finger for an entire hour.
+Maravich took the bet, and after his finger began to bleed, switched fingers, winning the five bucks.
+Once in a game, on a three-on-one fast break, he threw a behind-the-back bounce pass through an opponent's legs to a teammate for a layup.
+"I think, right then, showtime was born in me," Maravich recalled.

 Maravich played high school varsity ball at Daniel High School in Central, South Carolina, a year before being old enough to attend the school.
 While at Daniel from 1961 to 1963, Maravich participated in the school's first-ever game against a team from an all-black school.

-In 1963, his father departed from his position as head basketball coach at Clemson University and joined the coaching staff at North Carolina State University.
+In 1963, his father departed from his position at Clemson and joined the coaching staff at North Carolina State University.
 While living in Raleigh, North Carolina, Maravich attended Needham B. Broughton High School, where his famous moniker was born.
 From his habit of shooting the ball from his side, as if holding a revolver, Maravich became known as "Pistol" Pete Maravich.
 He graduated from Broughton in 1965 and then attended Edwards Military Institute, where he averaged 33 points per game.
 Press Maravich was known to be extremely protective of Maravich, and would guard against any issue that might come up during his adolescence; Press threatened to shoot Maravich with a .45-caliber pistol if he drank or got into trouble.
 Maravich was 6 feet 4 inches in high school and was getting ready to play in college when his father took a coaching position at Louisiana State University.